nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Additional information for the task is listed as "add documentation", and the task has High priority.
 The second task on the list is marked as incomplete, as indicated by the `[ ]` beside the task title, "prepare for presentation".
 It is assigned for Friday.
-The " - " symbol beside "Info:" indicates that the task was added with no additional information, the "None" beside "Priority:" indicates that there was no priority assigned to it either.
+The " - " symbol beside "Info:" indicates that the task was added with no additional information, the "L" beside "Priority:" indicates that it has low priority.

 ```
 $ list lesson